Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 • Kathmandu Sightseeing: Sightseeing with a professional guide in a private car.
 The package includes all entrance fees to UNESCO World Heritage Sites and a professional city guide.

 • Domestic Flights: Round-trip between Kathmandu and Lukla.
 You’ll drive to Ramechhap, then board a flight to Lukla if you plan to trek during the peak season.
-We can arrange a helicopter return for a group of five or more.
+We can arrange a helicopter return for groups of 5 or more.

 • Deluxe Trek Accommodation: Stay in luxury lodges for seven nights, including Yeti Mountain Home in Lukla, Phakding, and Namche.
 You’ll stay in Hotel Everest View in Syangboce and Rivendell Lodge in Deboche.
 We arrange the best available lodges in Dingboche with attached bathrooms and teahouses.
-You’ll spend five nights in the higher elevations at the best available teahouses.
+You’ll spend five nights at the best available teahouses in the higher elevations.
 Lobuche, Gorak Shep, and Pheriche all have simpler facilities, likely with shared bathrooms.

-• Meals: You will enjoy a full meal throughout the trek, consisting of 15 breakfasts, 11 lunches, and 11 dinners.
+• Meals: You will enjoy a full meal each day of the trek, including 15 breakfasts, 11 lunches, and 11 dinners.
 You can choose from lunch with tea or coffee in the morning and evening.
 We provide welcome drinks upon arrival at lodges and buffet-style dining at some lower-altitude properties.

 • Guides and Porters: An experienced, licensed, English-speaking guide trained in first aid and altitude safety will lead you on the trek.
 Two trekkers will share one porter.
-Porters carry a total of 25kg, so you should keep your gear to a 12kg weight limit.
+Porters carry a total of 25kg, so you should keep your gear to a maximum of 12kg.
 An assistant guide will join the group if it has more than six trekkers.
 We fully cover the staff’s salaries, insurance, meals, flights, and accommodation.

 • Permit and Paperwork: We cover all required trekking permits.
 You need the Sagarmatha National Park Entry Permit, the Khumbu Pasang Lhamu Rural Municipality fee, and the TIMS Card.
 We include and arrange these as part of your package.